dina-web-nrm/redmine-docker/README.md

         password:  <password to the email-address above>
 ```
 3. ``` make ```
-4. check by going to 'administration' -> 'settings' -> 'Email notifications' -> check the settings ( Emission email address should point to a valid email)
+4. check by logging in to the site -> go to 'administration' -> 'settings' -> 'Email notifications' -> check the settings ( Emission email address should point to a valid email)

 **NB-3: How to install the Agile-plugin, you must run the  'post-script'-recipe** <p>
 This 'recipe' logs into the redmine-container and runs a bash-script -be sure that you have the correct container name for 'redmine' before running it